CrunchApp/openai-responses-starter-app/memory-bank/techContext.md

 ## Technology Selection Rationale

-### Database Selection: OpenAI Vector Store vs. PostgreSQL
+### Database Selection: Supabase and OpenAI Vector Store vs. PostgreSQL
-- **Current Decision**: Using OpenAI Vector Store infrastructure
+- **Current Decision**: Using Supabase and OpenAI Vector Store infrastructure
 - **Rationale**:
   - Simplified development for the PoC phase
   - Native integration with OpenAI models for recommendation and chatbot features